Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

 ## 🤖 Schematics?

-The schematics is all on one sheet.
+The schematics are all on one sheet.
 The Sheet contains symbols and connections for a USB-C, ESP32-C3 Soc, RGB module, 2MB flash storage, terminal blocks, a buzzer, optocouplers, and 12V to 5V power converter

-### Energy Monitoring Schematic Sheet 1
+### IoT Soil PH and Moisture Mapping Schematic Sheet 1
-This images is compressed.
+This image is compressed.
 If you struggle with seeing certain details you can download the schematics in the Project files section below.
 Thanks!!
 <img src="https://github.com/user-attachments/assets/da3b64b4-7132-490b-884f-687870abf510" />

 ## 🎨 PCB Design Properties and Specifications